Grafrajohn/GrahamArt/_drafts/2020-02-13-musee-d-orsay.markdown

 ---
 I was recently fortunate enough to visit the fine city of Paris including the Musee d'Orsay, which is an art museum located in a former railway station.
 This works out much better than you might expect.

-The railway station used was a fine old station from the nineteenth century, designed to accomodate the great steam engines of that era.
-Consequently is has high arch-shaped roofs which let in plenty of light and also the sheer size of the place somehow enhances many of the great statues and paintings displayed there.
+The railway station used was a large old station from the nineteenth century, designed to accomodate the great steam engines of that era.
+Consequently is has high arch-shaped roofs which let in plenty of light and also the sheer size of the place somehow enhances many of the great sculptures and paintings displayed there.

 ![The Musee d'Orsay has a grandeur of its own which enhances the art](https://res.cloudinary.com/dtn9ari2r/image/upload/v1583263287/blog/1720DB2D-E443-4523-95B4-B4BCEC62F627.jpg)

+The museum is organised into different eras, as is the way with large colllections of works, and these span everything from classical art through to modern art.
+On the ground floor there is a central isle of sculpture.